-Pursuant to Section 41C (1B) of the Public Finance and Audit Act 1983 and in accordance with a resolution of the members of the Board of Surveying and Spatial Information, we declare on behalf of the Board that in our opinion:
+Pursuant to Section 41C of the Public Finance and Audit Act 1983 and in accordance with a resolution of the members of the Board of Surveying and Spatial Information, we declare on behalf of the Board that in our opinion:

-- 1. the accompanying financial statements exhibit a true and fair view of the financial position at 30 June 2013 and the financial performance for the year then ended; and - 2. the accompanying financial statements have been prepared in accordance with the provisions of the Public Finance and Audit Act 1983, the Public Finance and Audit Regulation 2010, the Treasurer's Directions and Australian Accounting Standards (including Australian Accounting Interpretations).
+- 1. the accompanying financial statements and notes thereto exhibit a true and fair view of the financial position at 30 June 2014 and the financial performance for the year then ended; and - 2. the accompanying financial statements and notes thereto have been prepared in accordance with the provisions of the Public Finance and Audit Act 1983, the Public Finance and Audit Regulation 2010, the Treasurer's Directions and Australian Accounting Standards (including Australian Accounting Interpretations).